crashlytics/backbone.statemanager/readme.md

 Backbone.StateManager is a module for Backbone.js that adds the ability to easily manage and utilize states in any size JavaScript application.
-It can be used as a stand alone object or in conjunction with a target object through it's addStateManager method.
+It can be used as a stand alone object or in conjunction with a target object through its `addStateManager` method.

 ### Key Benefits